- You do not have any products in your shopping cart yet.

 LEIDER VERKAUFT

-Impressive Coffee Table from the "Fusion" Series – Solid, Sustainable, Handcrafted, approx. 134 x 90-100 x 50 cm
+Impressive Coffee Table from the "Fusion" Series – Solid, Sustainable, Handmade, approx. 134 x 90-100 x 50 cm

 Find more coffee tables from the "Fusion" series here: Coffee Table "Fusion"